Jean-Bédel Bokassa: Proclamation of the Empire

-Bokassa's full title was "Emperor of Central Africa by the will of the Central African people, united within the national political party, the MESAN".
-His regalia, lavish coronation and regime of the newly formed CAE were largely inspired by Napoleon, who had converted the French Revolutionary Republic of which he was First Consul into the First French Empire.
 The coronation was estimated to cost his country roughly $US20 million – one third of the CAE's annual budget and all of France's aid money for that year.

+His regalia, the lavish coronation, and generally the ceremonies adapted by the newly formed CAE were largely inspired by Napoleon, who had converted the French First Republic into the First French Empire.

+Bokassa's full title became "Emperor of Central Africa by the will of the Central African people, united within the national political party, the MESAN".

 Bokassa attempted to justify his actions by claiming that creating a monarchy would help Central Africa "stand out" from the rest of the continent and earn the world's respect.
 Despite generous invitations, no foreign leaders attended the event.
 By this time, many people inside and outside the CAE thought Bokassa was insane.
 The Western press, mostly in France, the UK and the US, considered him a laughingstock, and often compared his eccentric behavior and egotistical extravagance with that of another well-known eccentric African dictator, Idi Amin of Uganda.

-Tenacious rumors that he occasionally consumed human flesh were found unproven during his eventual trial.
+Tenacious rumours that Bokassa occasionally consumed human flesh were substantiated by several testimonies during his eventual trial, including the statement of his former chef that he had repeatedly cooked the flesh of human carcasses stored in the palace's walk-in freezers for Bokassa's table.
+Moreover, at his coronation Bokassa had reportedly told the French ambassador that the latter had eaten human meat without knowing it.

+This did not affect Bokassa's criminal record, however, since the consumption of human remains is considered a misdemeanour under CAR law and all previously committed misdemeanours had been forgiven by a general amnesty declared in 1981.

 Bokassa claimed that the new empire would be a constitutional monarchy.
 In practice, however, he retained the same dictatorial powers he had held for the past decade as President Bokassa, and the country remained a military dictatorship.
 Suppression of dissenters remained widespread, and torture was said to be especially rampant.
 Rumours abounded that Bokassa himself occasionally participated in beatings and executions.

 Overthrow

 Repression

 By January 1979, French support for Bokassa had all but eroded after food riots in Bangui led to a massacre of civilians.
 The final straw came when Bokassa tried to force all students in the country, from elementary school to university students, to wear uniforms made by a company owned by one of his wives.
 In response to this, students began protesting against Bokassa and by April 1979, the students and police "were practically in state of war".
 Many students were shot dead by the police during these protests.

 On 19 April 1979, there were mass arrests of students, who were taken to Ngaragba Prison, where approximately 100 students were beaten to death by the guards.
 Bokassa is alleged to have participated in the massacre.
-However, he has denied these allegations.
+However, he denied these allegations.
 After the massacre, Bokassa was condemned by foreign governments and international organizations cut off aid.